-We are also offering to those purchasers, whose purchase of Series 1 units in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding ordinary following the consummation of this offering, the opportunity to purchase, if such purchaser so chooses, in lieu of Series 1 units that would otherwise result in beneficial ownership in excess of 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding ordinary shares, \\\\\ Series 2 units.
-Each Series 2 unit will consist of one pre-funded Series 2023-B warrant to purchase one ordinary share and one Series 2023-A warrant to purchase one ordinary share.
-Each full pre-funded Series 2023-B warrant entitles the holder thereof to purchase one ordinary share.
-Each Series 2 unit will be sold at a fixed price of \$\\\\ per Series 2 unit until the completion of this offering, which is the offering price per Series 1 unit, minus \$0.01.
+We are also offering to those purchasers, whose purchase of Series 1 units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding ordinary shares following the consummation of this offering, the opportunity to purchase, if such purchaser so chooses, to purchase, in lieu of some or all Series 1 units, up to 15,673,981 Series 2 units.
+Each Series 2 unit will consist of one pre-funded Series 2024 -B warrant to purchase one ordinary share and one Series 2024-C warrant to purchase one ordinary share.
+Each full pre-funded Series 2024 -B warrant entitles the holder thereof to purchase one ordinary share.
+Each Series 2 unit will be sold at a fixed price of \$0.7018 per Series 2 unit minus \$0.0001 (which is the per share exercise price of each pre-funded Series 2024-B warrant).
 For each Series 2 unit we sell, the number of Series 1 units we are offering will be decreased on a one-for-one basis.
-Because we will issue one Series 2023-A warrant as part of each Series 1 unit and Series 2 unit, the number of Series 2023-A warrants sold in this offering will not change as a result of a change in the mix of the Series 2 units and Series 1 units sold.
+Because we will issue one Series 2024 -A warrant and one Series 2024-C warrant as part of each Series 1 unit and Series 2 unit, the number of Series 2024 -A warrants and Series 2024-C warrants sold in this offering will not change as a result of a change in the mix of the Series 2 units and Series 1 units sold.
 The Series 2 units will not be issued or certificated.
-The pre-funded Series 2023-B warrants and the Series 2023-A warrants are immediately separable and will be issued separately, but will be purchased together in this offering.
-The shares of our common stock issuable from time to time upon exercise of the Series 2023-A warrants and the pre-funded Series 2023-B warrants are also being offered pursuant to this prospectus.
+The pre-funded Series 2024 -B warrants and the Series 2024 -A warrants and Series 2024-C warrants are immediately separable and will be issued separately but will be purchased together in this offering.
+The ordinary shares issuable from time to time upon exercise of the Series 2024 -A warrants and the Series 2024-C warrants and the pre-funded Series 2024 -B warrants are also being offered pursuant to this prospectus.

-The Series 2023-A warrants, with an exercise price of \$\\\\ per ordinary share, will be exercisable on the date of issuance and will expire on the five-year anniversary of the date of issuance.
-The pre-funded Series 2023-B warrants will be exercisable on the date of issuance and may be exercised at any time until all other Series 2023-B Warrants are exercised in full, with an exercise price of \$0.01 per share.
-The purchase price of \$\\\ per share will be pre-paid, except for a nominal exercise price of \$0.01 per share, upon issuance of the pre-funded Series 2023-B warrants and, consequently, no additional payment or other consideration (other than the nominal exercise price of \$0.01 per share) will be required to be delivered to us by the holder upon exercise of the pre-funded Series 2023-B warrants.
+The Series 2024 -A warrants, with an assumed exercise price of \$0.7018 per ordinary share, will be exercisable commencing on the date of issuance and will expire on the five-year anniversary of the date of issuance.
+The Series 2024-C warrants, with an assumed exercise price of \$0.7018 per ordinary share, will be exercisable commencing on the date of issuance and will expire on the 18-month anniversary of the date of issuance.
+The pre-funded Series 2024 -B warrants will be exercisable commencing on the date of issuance and will expire on the five-year anniversary of the date of issuance, with an exercise price of \$0.0001 per ordinary share.
+The assumed purchase price of \$0.7018 per Series 2 unit will be pre-paid, except for a nominal exercise price of \$0.0001 per ordinary share subject to the pre-funded Series 2024-B warrants, upon issuance of the pre-funded Series 2024 -B warrants and, consequently, no additional payment or other consideration (other than the nominal exercise price of \$0.0001 per share) will be required to be delivered to us by the holder upon exercise of the pre-funded Series 2024 -B warrants.
 See "Description of Warrants" for more information on the securities offered hereby.